Umami Pot

 Japanese Curry Udon

-If you are craving a rich and hearty udon dish, Curry Udon is the perfect choice.
-Combining the richness of curry with the flavors of udon noodle soup, it is definitely worth trying.
+If you are craving a rich and hearty udon dish, Curry Udon is definitely worth trying.
+Combining the richness of Japanese curry with the deep umami of udon noodle soup, it offers a comforting and savory experience that is sure to satisfy both noodle and curry lovers alike.

 ↓ Step-by-Step Recipe